vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 30 / The Quest for the Pāśupata Weapon 595

-If our analysis is correct, it represents the ne plus ultra, the power that devotees who pursue the Pāśupata sādhana aspire to obtain in this world: the Pāśupata Weapon or ‘Head of Brahmā’, the Saiva equivalent of the ´ p¯urn. akalaśa, the source of life (nara) and death (antaka).
+If our analysis is correct, it represents the ne plus ultra, the power that devotees who pursue the Pāśupata sādhana aspire to obtain in this world: the Pāśupata Weapon or ‘Head of Brahmā’, the Saiva equivalent of the ´ p¯urṇakalaśa, the source of life (nara) and death (antaka).
 57 This equivalence is further expressed by the fact that in the first panel the bowl seemed to have been filled, whereas the bowl appears empty in the following two panels, when it is withdrawn.

 The token that was held out at the beginning in the first relief (E 1) was thus finally obtained by Arjuna in the addorsed panel at the end of the architrave’s narrative (W 6).
 It is the ks.atra or fighting spirit of Arjuna and his unswerving devotion to Siva that won him this award at long last, the Pāśupata Weapon, ´ and therewith the power to defeat all enemies.
 The Mahābhārata again de scribes the scene.